 Hello, and welcome to my page.
 You may be reading this because you are struggling with feelings, thoughts or behaviour patterns that make living your life seem hard.

-It could also be that you don’t know why you feel like this, or have a sense of loneliness and being out of step with the world.
+It could also be that you don’t know why you feel like this, or have a sense of being out of step with the world.
 You want to feel better.

 At times like these it can be difficult to find perspective on what needs to change for you to feel the way you want to feel within yourself, about your relationships or in working life.

 How counselling can help

 It can be helpful to talk to someone who is not already involved in your life, in a safe, supportive, non-judgemental and confidential space.

 As a trained, experienced, BACP-registered counsellor I can help you explore what’s happening, notice your patterns and gain new insight on the connections between your experiences and the way you feel and act.
 This understanding can open new possibilities for change, offer up new choices and get you unstuck.